touying-typ/touying/themes/university.typ

 ///
 /// #title-slide(subtitle: [Subtitle])
 /// ```
 ///
+/// - config (dictionary): is the configuration of the slide.
+Use `config-xxx` to set individual configurations for the slide.
+To apply multiple configurations, use `utils.merge-dicts` to combine them.
+///
 /// - extra (string, none): is the extra information for the slide.
 This can be passed to the `title-slide` function to display additional information on the title slide.
 #let title-slide(
+  config: (:),
   extra: none,
   ..args,
 ) = touying-slide-wrapper(self => {
+  self = utils.merge-dicts(
+    self,
+    config,
+    config-common(freeze-slide-counter: true),
+    config-page(fill: self.colors.neutral-lightest),
+  )
   let info = self.info + args.named()
   info.authors = {
     let authors = if "authors" in info {